-- The Decision Maker may ask questions. - The Parties/witnesses will submit to questioning by the Decision Maker and then by the Parties through their Advisers ("cross-examination"). - The Decision Maker will make determinations whether specific questions are allowed.
-Only relevant Cross-Examination questions shall be permitted to be asked of a Party or witness.
+- The Decision Maker may ask questions. - The Parties/witnesses will submit to questioning by the Decision Maker and then by the Parties through their Advisers ("cross-examination"). - The Decision Maker will make determinations whether specific questions are allowed. - Only relevant Cross-Examination or other questions shall be permitted to be asked of a Party or witness.
 Relevance will be determined by the Decision Maker after each question is asked of a Party or witness.
-The proceeding will pause to allow the Decision Maker to consider the question, and the Decision Maker will determine whether the question will be permitted, disallowed, or rephrased.
-The Decision Maker will explain any decision to exclude a question as not relevant. - The Adviser, who will remain seated during questioning, will pose the question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Decision Maker upon request.) - The Decision Maker will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
+The Decision Maker will explain any decision to exclude a question as not relevant. - The Adviser, who will remain seated during questioning, will pose the proposed question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Decision Maker upon request or agreed to by the Parties), the proceeding will pause to allow the Decision Maker to consider it, and the Decision Maker will determine whether the question will be permitted, disallowed, or rephrased.

+- The Decision Maker will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
 The Decision Maker will explain any decision to exclude a question as not relevant, or to reframe it for relevance.
 The Decision Maker has final say on all questions and determinations of relevance.
-The Decision Maker may ask Advisers to frame why a question is or is not relevant from their perspective but will not entertain arguments from the Advisers on relevance once the Decision Maker has ruled on a question. - Questions and evidence about a Parties' sexual predisposition or prior sexual history are irrelevant and cannot be asked, unless they are offered: (1) To prove someone other than Respondent committed the misconduct or (2) To show specific incidents of prior sexual behavior with the Respondent and are offered to prove consent. - Anyone appearing at the hearing to provide information will respond to questions on their own behalf. - Anyone appearing at the hearing may choose to not answer a question.
+The Decision Maker may ask Advisers to frame why a question is or is not relevant from their perspective but will not entertain argument from the Advisers on relevance once the Decision Maker has ruled on a question. - Questions and evidence about a Parties' sexual predisposition or prior sexual history are irrelevant and cannot be asked, unless they are offered: (1) To prove someone other than Respondent committed the misconduct or (2) To show specific incidents of prior sexual behavior with the Respondent and are offered to prove consent. - Anyone appearing at the hearing to provide information will respond to questions on their own behalf. - Anyone appearing at the hearing may choose to not answer a question.